jwong8314/ipeer-ibd-lowpass/README.txt

   - sorts
 	- call HaplotypeCaller both 1.0 and 0.1 sampling
 	- removes multiallelic
+filter.py
+  - written by Ryan Bernstein
+	- takes vcf.gz and drops low frequency SNPs
+	- outputs to STDOUT a vcf

 NOTE: multialleic sites were dropped as that they usually imply poor read quality.